KartheekLade/firmanalyse/README.md

 -scanelf,

-##Information Needed:
+## Information Needed:
 - OS Version.
 - Processor Architecture.
 - List of Binary files with Name, Path, Attributes & their Permissions.
 - Binary file analysis.
 (EXC or Lib{static/dynamic}, PIE)

-##Working on:
+## Working on:
 - How to find CVE's based on binary file.

-##Worked on:
+## Worked on:
---- Write a extractor code using binwalk.---
+- Write a extractor code using binwalk.
---- automate Information gathering.---
+- automate Information gathering.
---- collect and format the information.---
+- collect and format the information.
---- add Json feature.---
+- add Json feature.